U-Boot-EFI/EFI_DT_FIXUP_PROTOCOL/grub/README.rst

   is added to the Linux boot entry.

-0001-efi-device-tree-must-be-in-EfiACPIReclaimMemory.patch
-  The EBBR requires that device trees must reside in EfiACPIReclaimMemory.

 0001-efi-EFI-Device-Tree-Fixup-Protocol.patch
   With the patch the EFI_DT_FIXUP_PROTOCOL is used to fix-up device trees loaded via the devicetree command.